vistadataproject/documents/Submissions/README.md

 ## Formal submissions to the Government
 Formal submissions by or to the government for contracting, administration and program management.

+Formats are Portable Document Format (PDF), Hypertext Markup Language (HTML), and Markdown (MD).

 ### Contract Documents
 Document Name | Description | Date Signed | Format / Link